calyptis/MusicSync/README.md

 # User instructions

-First and foremost
+Get Apple Music info:
 - open Music app (macOS or Windows, tested with app version `1.2.5.7`)
 - Go to `File -> Library -> Export Library...`
 - Save file as `Library.xml` in `data/apple_music/`

-Only then, can your playlists be synced.
+Now, playlists can be synced.

 ### To run the entire pipeline (parse Apply Music Library + sync it in its entirety)
 ```bash